Rose Glass: Career

 In 2019, Glass won the IWC Schaffhausen Filmmaker Bursary Award.
 In late 2020, Glass was nominated for and won Best Debut Director at the British Independent Film Awards.
 In early 2021, Saint Maud was nominated for two awards at the 74th British Academy Film Awards, including a nomination for Glass in the category of 'Outstanding Debut by a British Writer, Director or Producer'.
-In a five star review of Saint Maud, Film critic Mark Kermode called Glass "a thrilling new talent in British cinema".
-Noted Director Danny Boyle has called Glass "an extraordinary talent and powerful storyteller" with a "singular vision".
+In a five star review of Saint Maud, film critic Mark Kermode called Glass "a thrilling new talent in British cinema".
+Noted director Danny Boyle has called Glass "an extraordinary talent and powerful storyteller" with a "singular vision".

-In March 2022, American actor Kristen Stewart announced that she would be working with Glass on her follow up to Saint Maud, a romantic thriller entitled Love Lies Bleeding, which will be developed by Film4 and A24.
+In March 2022, American actor Kristen Stewart announced that she would be working with Glass on her follow up to Saint Maud, a romantic thriller entitled Love Lies Bleeding, to be developed by Film4 and A24.
+The story follows Lou, a reclusive gym manager, played by Kristen Stewart, who falls hard for Jackie, an ambitious bodybuilder, played by Katy O'Brian.
+Jackie is headed to Las Vegas to pursue her dream, but their love ignites violence, pulling them deep into the web of Lou's criminal family.
+The film had its world premiere in the Midnight section at the 2024 Sundance Film Festival, and was set for a theatrical in the United States on March 8, 2024 by A24 and by Lionsgate in the United Kingdom on April 19, 2024.

+Influences

+Glass provided a 2024 interview with the Associated Press for the release of Love Lies Bleeding in which Glass spoke about utilizing the 1995 Paul Verhoeven-directed Showgirls as a means to demonstrate to the cast the overall setting and tone of the film.